-Event Recycling and Composting
+Event Recycling and Waste Management

 Planning a low-waste event?
 You can reserve free recycling and organics recycling containers, signs, and bags to help reduce waste.
-Make sure the bins are conveniently located next to trash containers, near food and eating areas, entrances and exit points and other high pedestrian traffic areas.
+Make sure the bins are conveniently located next to trash containers, near food and eating areas, entrances and exit points, and other high pedestrian traffic areas.

-District Council Lending Programs
+Saint Paul District Council Container Lending Programs

 Not sure which district you live in?
 View the District Council map.

-Ramsey County Lending Program
+Ramsey County Container Lending Program

 Ramsey County Public Health, Environmental Health Office